Featured Projects

 I built a web application to allow S & C to manage these protections and offer them to dealerships.
 The dealerships login and submit each protection they sell.
 Then, S & C can view, process, ship, and bill for these registrations.

-SiteMan is a Content Management System that we've written at Red 5 Interactive.
+Siteman SiteMan is a Content Management System that we've written at Red 5 Interactive.
 It was originally built so that mall property owners could manage each of their mall property's web sites.
 However once we realized how powerful our system was, we decided to generalize the app and use it for everyone.
-That way we would have our own internal product that we could deploying and keep improving for everyone.
+That way we would have our own internal product that we could keep deploying and improving for all of our clients.

 We built SiteMan to allow our clients to easily manage a single web site or a group of web sites.
 This way a parent company could edit any of their child web sites, while employees of the child companies would only see their respective web site.